baptist church black

 Articles about it just danced around the real issue, for my taste.
 They went on about minor differences in tone and policy; it was repeated that evangelicals have very strong policy concerns about abortion and gays and tough foreign policy.
 The problem is, you can't find a hair's-width of daylight between Trump and Cruz or Rubio on any standard Republican talking point; they're all against abortion and want tough foreign policy.
 The only really distinguishing feature is that Trump came out roaring about The Wall and Mexican rapists, whereas the other two candidates actually were Hispanic, and more moderate on immigration.
 I am unable to believe that evangelicals who preferred Trump did not mostly care about his views on race.

 My phrase "vote racist" was carefully chosen, because "vote" about a group is an inherently statistical term.
 Certainly, not every Southern Baptist or other evangelical is racist.
 But the statistics are damning.
 The really classic litmus test for racism is the old challenge, "Would you want your daughter to marry one?"
-When it gets down to that, you can also get statistics: Christianity Today quotes a Pew survey that shows while opposition to "miscegenation" has dropped from 75% of whites in 1968 to 7% in 2011 overall, that number is 16% among white evangelicals -more than double.
+When it gets down to that, you can also get statistics: Christianity Today quotes a Pew survey that shows while opposition to "miscegenation" has dropped from 75% of whites in 1968 to 7% in 2011.
+Except that 7% is from 16% among white evangelicals, and 6% for "all other" whites.

 It was touching that the white and black pastors of the two adjacent Southern Baptist Churches in Macon, GA, were trying to get their congregations to enjoy a few social events together.
 But when you consider that having white and black ham radio clubs in Macon would be a national scandal, the very existence of monoracial churches, a half-century after "integration" was agreed to be necessary everywhere else, shows that they have a long way to go.

-Evangelical support has been necessary to Republican victories since they chose a divorced Hollywood star over a Southern Baptist Sunday School teacher in 1980, when the divorcee implemented Nixon's "Southern Strategy" of dog-whistle racism.
+Evangelical support has been necessary to Republican victories since they chose a divorced Hollywood star over a Southern Baptist Sunday School teacher in 1980.
+The divorcee implemented Nixon's "Southern Strategy" of dog-whistle racism.
 But now, they are the core support of the wing of the GOP that frightens a solid majority of even that party.
 As I write, they remain the last supporters for Roy Moore, who frightened even Trump, the standard-bearer for that wing.
 That makes them the farthest outlier in the party, and obviously, the country.
-Their statistical presence at the edge of the policing and miscegenation issues tends to confirm that.
+Their statistical presence at the racist fringe of the policing and miscegenation issues tends to confirm that.

-Their belief is that they are closer to God than others; the objective certainty is that they are the furthest large political group from the racial and sexual morals of rest of their country.
+Recent politics have started to clearly identify white evangelicals with the "alt-right", that is, with the KKK and White Supremacy.
 What can I suggest to white American Evangelical Christians that are bothered by this association?
 Go to church.
 Go to a southern evangelical christian church.
-Except a "black church".
-If enough of you go, there won't be any more black churches or white ones.
+Except this time, make it a "black church".
+If enough of you go, there won't be any more "black churches" and "white churches", which has always been a shameful situation.
 Probably, not a lot more of your fellows will go.
-But you, at least, might just see The Light.
+But, you, at least, might just See The Light.